-With the above migration pathways in mind, South Dublin Bay including dependent ecosystems, and groundwater in the bedrock aquifer underlying this area, appear to be the key environmental receptors potentially at risk of impact from the leak of cable fluid from this location.
-The potential for cable fluid (or some of its constituent compounds) to permeate buried water mains close to the leak location (if present) and impact water quality in the water mains also needs to be considered; however, the low solubility of these compounds and the low rate of permeation are such that they are unlikely to impact water quality in the pipes.
+With the above migration pathways in mind, the River Dodder, including dependent ecosystems, and the bedrock aquifer in the Carboniferous Limestone appear to be the key environmental receptors potentially at risk of impact from the leak of cable fluid from this location.
+The potential for cable fluid (or some of its constituent compounds) to permeate buried water mains located close to the leak location and impact water quality in the water mains also needs to be considered; however, the low solubility of these compounds and the low rate of permeation are such that they are unlikely to impact water quality in the pipes.